Takicegek/Interpeer/whitepaper.md

 If a peer has bad timing it will fail the handshake to join a peer-group, then after a few bad ratings they will be unable to find work.

 #### 6.4.4 job hand-over
-With a continuing task (such as serving an interpeer-site) it is broken into jobs of a certain length for each peer; each peer finishes a job at a different time interval to stagger hand-over. at the end of each job the peer must contact the replacement peer to get rewarded (with virtual currency and positive ratings).
+With a continuing task (such as serving an interpeer-site) it is broken into jobs of a certain length for each peer; each peer finishes a job at a different time interval to stagger hand-over. at the end of each job the peer must transfer the job to the next peer to get rewarded.

 Peers will join a peer-group by doing the necessary handshake ahead of time, so hand-over events happen exactly on schedule.